 Exploring Flushing’s Chinese Food Courts, Queens

 So many stalls, so little time!
 This tour is always a bit different each time I do it because sometimes one vendor will have disappeared and another will have materialized to take its place – but everything we taste is consistently delicious.
 We’ll go to the big three in the heart of Flushing’s Chinatown, the New World Mall Food Court, the New York Food Court, Super Hong Kong Food Court, and the OG Golden Mall where we’ll choose from a seemingly endless collection of authentic regional delights from all over China: Central (Henan), Southern (Guangzhou), Southwestern (Sichuan), Northwestern (Shaanxi), Eastern (Shanghai), and Taiwan as well.
 And as if that weren’t enough, we’ll finish with some amazingly rich Chinese influenced American ice cream!
-There will be lots of side visits as well and if you’re into cooking, we can check out JMart, a sprawling Asian supermarket.
-All this within three blocks!
+There will be some side visits as well and if you’re into cooking, we can check out JMart, a sprawling Asian supermarket.
+All this within four blocks!

 The photos below show a few of the delights we’ve tasted on past ethnojunkets to the Flushing Food Courts.
 For more information and to sign up, send me a note in the “Leave a Reply” section below (or write to me directly at rich[at]ethnojunkie[dot]com).

 It is said that Queens is the most ethnically diverse urban area in the world.
 Its Elmhurst neighborhood reflects that characteristic in its own microcosm of Latinx and Asian populations, and on this tour, we’ll zoom in still further for a look at the sheer diversity of its Asian community and their culinary treasures.